 Essential reading: Top fitness trackers and health gadgets

 This still leaves Charge 3 as Fitbit’s most fully featured fitness band.
-Now about a year old, it remains our pick as the best in its class.
+Now over a year old, it remains our pick as the best in its class.
 In our review we gave it an excellent 8.1 rating.
 The device has most things an average person needs for 24/7 activity tracking, along with a water resistant wrapper and good battery life.